KFreon/KaelsKabbage/content/posts/27-mediator-caching/index.md

   - Invalidation would be the same level of complexity as adding it to the cache.
   - Much more complex, hard to add to hundreds of queries, maintainability/comprehension, etc.

-Considering all that, we settled on a nice middleground with caching Mediatr requests.
+Considering all that, I settled on a nice middleground with caching Mediatr requests.
 We get to reduce the lookup costs, as well as the same cost reductions in a bunch of other, heavier, unrelated queries throughout the application.
 Seeing as the caching libraries use the [Mediatr Pipeline Behaviours](https://github.com/jbogard/MediatR/wiki/Behaviors) feature, it should be "fairly simple" to implement for any query we want to cache.

 # Mediatr Caching